-If you loved last week’s post on English idioms and were eager to know more, here are 7 more amazing idioms that you should know along your path to fluency!
+If you loved last week’s post on English idioms and were eager to know more, here are 7 more English idioms you should learn!

 For a song

 If you’re working on your next project and are able to purchase something you need for a song, it will definitely help you stay under budget!
 The idiom for a song means that you can get something for very cheap or almost free…as if you only had to pay for it by singing or playing a song.
 Getting something for a song can certainly be useful if you’re on a budget (only have a certain amount of money to spend).

 - I was amazed that he bought a car for under $5,000.
 He got it for a song, and it runs really well!

 - They had a very low budget for their home renovation.
 The only way they would be able to stay under budget is if they were able to get everything for a song.

 If you shoot the breeze with someone, I promise it doesn’t involve guns or the wind (or trying to shoot at the wind).
 Instead, you’re chewing the fat (remember last week?) with them.
 Just like words can have multiple meanings, different idioms can be used to express one idea!
 Do you shoot the breeze with coworkers in the morning over coffee?
 Or do you shoot the breeze with a neighbor when you get home in the afternoon?
 If you do, then you’re enjoying a wonderful conversation with them!

 - Steve shot the breeze with his boss when he came into the office.
 He then got a coffee and got to work.

 - Our neighbors like to shoot the breeze whenever someone has a party.